PanosPetras/The_Great_War/README.md

 The Balkan Nation-states are in a state of constant war.
 This might spark a greater conflict that will change the World forever.

-"One day the great European War will come out of some damned foolish thing in the Balkans."
+> One day the great European War will come out of some damned foolish thing in the Balkans.

--Otto von Bismarck
+>
+> -- _Otto von Bismarck_

 In this time of crisis you take control over one of the following countries:
 - The German Empire